 SLR Consulting sourced bicycle demand data from Strava to supplement the demands surveys collected by Cardno in their City of Kalamunda Bicycle Plan technical reporting.
-The Strava heat map data has been evaluated with recognition made The designation of these dedicated on-street facilities is of the fact that cyclists who typically use and post not commuters of convenience cyclists.
-Accordingly, activity centre plan area. certain routes may be overrepresented in terms of their relative use, i.e. mountainous ride favoured by The design treatment recommended for Canning Road recreational cyclists.
+The Strava heat map data has been evaluated with recognition made of the fact that cyclists who typically use and post ride data to Strava are recreational or 'sport' cyclists, not commuters of convenience cyclists.
+Accordingly, certain routes may be overrepresented in terms of their relative use, i.e. mountainous ride favoured by recreational cyclists.